2019 Atlantic Education Summit

 New This Year!

 All interested academic and professional researchers and educators are invited to submit abstracts (300 words) to be considered for presentation and possible publication at the Annual Atlantic Education Summit being held in Moncton, New Brunswick, June 25 – 27, 2019.
+The last day of submissions is May 15, 2019.
 This bilingual summit is a celebration of innovations in educational technology and effective teaching/learning strategies and is open to researchers, educators, students, parents, Department of Education employees, employers, and educational entrepreneurs and administrators from Atlantic Canada and beyond.
 More specifically, your contribution would be related to the central question of the Summit regarding one of the following topics:

 - STEAM Education